-As required by the Federal Drug Free Schools and Communities Act Amendments of 1989, you are hereby notified by the University of Louisville that on University premises or at University sponsored activities, the following acts are prohibited:
+As required by the Federal Drug Free schools and Communities Act of 1989, you are hereby notified by the University of Louisville that on University premises or at University sponsored activities, the following acts are prohibited:

-- (i) distribution, possession, or use of any illegal drug or controlled substance without legal authorization; - (ii) providing alcoholic beverages to individuals under 21 years of age, or possession of alcoholic beverages by individuals under 21 years of age; or - (iii) illegal possession of an open container of an alcoholic beverage, public intoxication, driving while intoxicated, and drinking alcoholic beverages in an unlicensed public place.
+distribution, possession, or any use of illegal drug or controlled substance without legal authorization;

+providing alcoholic beverages to individuals under 21 years of age, or possession of alcoholic beverages by individuals under 21 years of age; or illegal possession of an open container of an alcoholic beverage, public intoxication, driving while intoxicated, and drinking alcoholic beverages in an unlicensed public place.

-In addition to imposition of disciplinary sanctions under University procedures including suspension or separation from the University for such acts, students or employees may face prosecution and imprisonment under Federal and Kentucky laws which make such acts felony and misdemeanor crimes.
+In addition to imposition of sanctions under University procedures including suspension or separation from the University for such acts, students may face prosecution and imprisonment under Federal and Kentucky laws which make such acts felony and misdemeanor crimes.